Francisco Bobadilla

 Francisco de Cabrera y Bobadilla (died 29 August 1529) was a Roman Catholic prelate who served as Bishop of Salamanca (1510–1529) and Bishop of Ciudad Rodrigo (1509–1510).

 Biography

+He was the third son of Andrés de Cabrera, 1st Marquess of Moya and Beatriz de Bobadilla.

 On 22 January 1509 Francisco Bobadilla was selected by the King of Spain and confirmed by Pope Julius II as Bishop of Ciudad Rodrigo.
 On 18 November 1510 he was appointed by the King of Spain and confirmed by Pope Julius II as Bishop of Salamanca.
 He served as Bishop of Salamanca until his death on 29 August 1529.
 While Bishop, he was the principal consecrator of Vicente de Peraza, Bishop of Panamá (1521).